hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 Plugins.txt.bak -  - Read and Write

 Read only access is performed on the Data folder of Starfield to provide some stats on installed mods.

+The Load Order Editor can install or un-install mods from a folder with the following limitations:
+1. Zip files only
+2. The contents of the Zip archive are limited to .esm and .ba2 files only.
+Loose file are not supported.
+FOMOD files are not supported.

+Profile switching: An experimental feature allowing you to switch mod profiles.
+Backup your Plugins.txt file before trying this out.
+Pick an empty folder or create a folder somewhere in My Documents to save your profiles.
+Profile switching is always off by default until the checkbox next to Profiles is checked.

+When launching a game from the Load Order Editor a load screen is displayed for a few seconds while the game loads.
+A custom load screen picture can be set in the Tools menu.